Taxi wars in South Africa: Cape Town

 In Cape Town taxi operators have been linked to a number of arson attacks on passenger rail services and buses, acts of extortion, murder, and violent conflicts between operators.
 In July 2021 a spike in taxi violence occurred as Conflict between minibus taxi operators CATA and CODETA for control over the B97 taxi route between Bellville and Paarl resulting in the 2021 Cape Town taxi conflict.
 At least seven taxi drivers were killed in separate shootings incidents throughout the City of Cape Town.
 Taxi operators are known to extort private passenger services in an effort to force them out of the market and reduce competition.
 Multiple protests by mini-bus taxi operators against the authorities for impounding taxis violating road, road worthiness and municipal bylaws have occurred.
-In response to legal violations by mini-bus taxis the City of Cape Town has introduced policies to more effectively clap down on the industry.
+In response to legal violations by mini-bus taxis the City of Cape Town has introduced policies to more effectively clamp down on the industry.

+In August 2023 a violent taxi strike was declared by the South African National Taxi Council (Santaco).

 Train arson

 A number of arson attacks on passenger trains in Cape Town have been linked to the minibus taxi industry.
-Convicted arsonist and taxi rank employee Ricardo Khan testified to the Blue Downs Magistrates’ Court "that he gets paid more if more taxis are in operation and business is good” following the torching of a train.
+Convicted arsonist and taxi rank employee Ricardo Khan testified to the Blue Downs Magistrates' Court "that he gets paid more if more taxis are in operation and business is good" following the torching of a train.
 Around 140 train carriages had been destroyed on the Cape Town system in a series of "well organised" weekly arson attacks by 2018.